gnanasekart/gnanasekart/README.md

 <br>

 Hi, I'm a Self Driven and technical adept person excellent in learning skills with a sharp analytical mind-set.
-I love initiate and attempt to proven a Create Problem Solver.** Alongside to Technical activities, I love to Travel, swim and Reading Books.
+I love initiate and attempt to prove a Creative Problem Solver.** Alongside to Technical activities, I love to Travel, swim and Reading Books.😎.
-I support Manchester United 👿 and Barcelona 😎.

 <br>
 ---